JerryCheng1/device_fih_pnx-twrp/README.md

- Nokia 8.1 (also known as Nokia X7 in China, codenamed _"PNX"_) are high-end mid-range smartphones from Nokia.

-Nokia 8.1 was announced and released in December 2018, and China Variant (Nokia X7) was announced and released in October 2018.
+Nokia X7/8.1 (codenamed _"PNX"_) are smartphones from Nokia, was announced and released in Q4 2018.

 ## Device specifications